University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 blastn -query ~/BLAST_practical/queries/hg38_gene_query.fasta -task blastn -db ~/BLAST_practical/dbs/humrep -out ~/BLAST_practical/results/gene_blastn_humrep.txt -outfmt 7
 ```

 In order to obtain a human repeat sub-sequence from Human15gen.fasta you will need to use samtools-faidx https://www.htslib.org/doc/samtools-faidx.html.
 You will need to identify the coordinates of the repeat interval that you will use to retrieve the sequence.
-Do this by inspecting the text output file from above and selecting an interval from a robust looking alignment for the most abundant type of repeat in your output.
+Do this by inspecting the text output file from above and selecting an interval from a robust (longest or almost longest `alignment length`  with high `bitscore` and low `evalue`) looking alignment for the most abundant type of repeat in your output.

+To determine the most abundant repeat type in your output you can try:
+- just scroll through the output
+- use `cut` , `sort` and `uniq` to list all the repeat types
+- use `grep -c` to count some of the repeat types to get an objective assessment of how many insertions there are for every repeat type. *Hint: when using `grep` use the shortest search pattern you can to group repeats of the same type into the count*.

 I have used arbitrary coordinate values in the example below, you will need to use your own coordinates.